BrunoJJR/Codespace/Python/Basics/py_basics.md

 print("Python is " + x)
 ```

-- Normally, when you create a variable inside a function, that variable is local, and can only be used inside that function.
+- **Global Keyword (`global`)** → Normally, when you create a variable inside a function, that variable is local, and can only be used inside that function.
 To create a global variable inside a function, you can use the global keyword:
 ```python
 def myfunc():
   global x